How to Install Jellyfin Media Server on Debian Linux

 Step 5: Configure Metadata Language

 Specify your preferred metadata language.
-Metadata provides rich details for your media files, such as cast information, album artwork, and descriptions.
+In particular, metadata provides rich details for your media files, such as cast information, album artwork, and descriptions.

 1. Select your desired metadata language from the dropdown.